AccessToNutritionInitiative/.github/README.md

 ## 🌍 About ATNI

-ATNI works to transform markets so that nutritious food is more accessible and affordable for all.
-We assess companies’ performance and provide stakeholders — from investors to policymakers — with the insights needed to drive change.
+Welcome to the official GitHub space of the [Access to Nutrition Initiative (ATNI)](https://accesstonutrition.org) - an independent non-profit organization working to improve the private sector’s contribution to addressing global nutrition challenges.

 Learn more about our mission, methodologies, and impact at:
 👉 [https://accesstonutrition.org](https://accesstonutrition.org)

 ---

-## 📜 License !!!!
+## 📜 License

 All materials published in this organization are shared under the
 [Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/), unless otherwise noted.